-3 items from 2014
+2 items from 2015

-The story charts the abuse of Native Americans and an activist’s attempt to even the score by kidnapping the son of a Washington politician.
+Soul Catcher charts the abuse of Native Americans and an activist’s attempt to even the score by kidnapping the son of a Washington politician.

 - email@example.com (Jeremy Kay)

-3 items from 2014
+2 items from 2015

 IMDb.com, Inc. takes no responsibility for the content or accuracy of the above news articles, Tweets, or blog posts.
 This content is published for the entertainment of our users only.
 The news articles, Tweets, and blog posts do not represent IMDb's opinions nor can we guarantee that the reporting therein is completely factual.
 Please visit the source responsible for the item in question to report any concerns you may have regarding content or accuracy.See our NewsDesk partners